Emery Molyneux: Cartography

 In the second volume of the greatly expanded version of his book The Principal Navigations, Voiages, Traffiques and Discoueries of the English Nation (1599), Hakluyt published what is known today as the Wright–Molyneux Map.
 Created by Edward Wright and based on Molyneux's terrestrial globe, it was the first map to use Wright's improvements on Mercator's projection.

 Having, it is believed, purchased the plates of Molyneux's globes, Jodocus Hondius was granted a ten-year privilege on 1 April 1597 to make and publish a terrestrial globe.
 In that year, he produced in Amsterdam a Dutch translation of Hues' Tractatus de Globis.
-On 31 October 1598, despite a legal challenge by rival globe-maker Jacob van Langeren, Hondius obtained another privilege for ten years.
+On 31 October 1598, despite a legal challenge by rival globe-maker Jacob van Langren, Hondius obtained another privilege for ten years.
 He duly published globes in 1600 and 1601, and his sons Henricus and Jodocus published a pair in 1613.
 Hondius also published a world map in 1608 on the Mercator projection.
 Its reliance on the Molyneux globe is shown by a number of legends, names and outlines which must have been copied directly from it.

 In his globes of 1612, van Langeren incorporated the improvements made by Hondius the Elder to Molyneux's globe.
 It is believed that the Hondius globes also spurred Willem Blaeu to start constructing his large globes in 1616, which were published in 1622.
 Molyneux's globes therefore may have indirectly influenced the evolution of Dutch globe-making.